C3 – Total water use in the Republic of Armenia

 2022 2113 209 4 46

-Figure 2 - Development of total water use by economic activities in the Republic of Armenia (2011-2022)
+Figure 2 – Water use by types of economic activity in the Republic of Armenia (2011-2022)

 Data resources: